- What is the environmental review process for this project?

 In addition, greater sage-grouse are designated as an Oregon "vulnerable sensitive species", and an Idaho "critically imperiled species."
 BLM also lists the greater sage-grouse as a "type 2 sensitive species" in Oregon and Idaho.
 USFWS, Oregon Department of Fish and Wildlife (ODFW), BLM and Idaho Department of Fish and Game (IDFG) are each working to maintain or enhance greater sage-grouse habitat.
 Visit Further Reading for links to the agencies greater sage-grouse resources.

-Will other routes besides the CAP-recommended proposed route be considered during the NEPA process?
+Were other routes besides the CAP-recommended proposed route considered during the NEPA process?

 What would the length of the term be for the BLM and USFS right of way grants?